MoscaDotTo/Winapp2/winapp2ool/modules/browserbuilder/readme.md

 **BrowserBuilder** is a winapp2ool module that generates winapp2.ini entries for web browsers using a small scripting interface.
 Rather than writing individual entries for every browser and every entry type by hand, you define browser metadata and entry templates once.
 BrowserBuilder then cross-applies them to produce a consistent set of entries for every supported browser automatically.

 BrowserBuilder is primarily an internal devops tool used to maintain the browser sections of the winapp2.ini distribution.
-End users with browsers installed in non-standard locations or using portable installations can also use it to generate entries for those scenarios (s ee [Example 8](#example-8-generating-entries-for-a-portable-browser))
+End users with browsers installed in non-standard locations or using portable installations can also use it to generate entries for those scenarios (see [Example 8](#example-8-generating-entries-for-a-portable-browser)).

 ### What does BrowserBuilder do?